elalitte/glove80solder/README.md

 ![Just opened keyboard part](./images/opened_with_FCC.png)

-The right way to do it is to return the top part upside down wothout pulling on the FCC cables :
+The right way to do it is to return the top part upside down without pulling on the FCC cables :

 ![Half soldered glove80 keyboard part](./images/half_FCC_out.png)

 Then you can pull the adhesive tape and access the FCC connector.
+You can see on the photo the two opened connectors on the right and two closed ones with cables on the left.
 Just open it and pull the cable out.

 ![FCC connectors](./images/right_top_and_bottom.png)